charleymroberts/events-manager/README.md

 Static files and media uploads are uploaded to Cloudinary.

-`settings.py` takes deployment-specific configuration (database settings, Django secret key, cloudinary API credentials) from environment variables.
+`settings.py` takes deployment-specific configuration (database settings, Django secret key, Cloudinary API credentials) from environment variables.
 In the deployed version these are set using the Heroku config vars.

 ### Steps followed